alopezrivera/OneNoteExporter/CONTRIBUTING.md

 # Contributing to OneWayOut

-**owo** has two ways of allowing you complete freedom to process your files:
+OneWayOut has two ways of allowing you complete freedom to process your files:

 * By giving you complete control over the Pandoc call
 * By allowing you to post-process Pandoc's output using a Markup Pack of your choice